-In December 2018, our Board established a \$100.0 million share repurchase program, pursuant to which we may repurchase our outstanding ordinary shares as market conditions and our liquidity warrant.
-Our Board reauthorized and renewed the repurchase authorization in September 2022 so that there was again \$100.0 million available under the program.
-The repurchase program is subject to certain limitations under Dutch law, including existing repurchase authorization granted by our shareholders.
+On December 7, 2023, our Board authorized a new \$200.0 million share repurchase program, replacing the previous \$200.0 million share repurchase program announced in February 2023, pursuant to which we may repurchase our outstanding ordinary shares as market conditions and our liquidity warrant.
+The repurchase program is subject to certain limitations under Dutch law, including the existing repurchase authorization granted by our shareholders.
 Repurchases may be made from time to time in the open market, in privately negotiated transactions or by other means (including Rule 10b5-1 trading plans).
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.

-During the year ended December 31, 2022, we repurchased 7,838,992 ordinary shares under the program at an average price of \$5.90 per share.
-During the year ended December 31, 2021, we did not repurchase any shares under the repurchase program.
-As of December 31, 2022, we had approximately \$53.7 million remaining under our share repurchase program.
+During the years ended December 31, 2023 and 2022, we repurchased 23,295,093 and 7,838,992 ordinary shares, respectively, under our repurchase program at an average price of \$7.95 and \$5.90 per share, respectively.
+As of December 31, 2023, we had approximately \$196.4 million remaining under our share repurchase program.